polkadot-developers/substrate-docs/content/md/en/docs/reference/substrate-connect.md

 ## Advanced Usage

 At the section above, `@polkadot/rpc-provider/substrate-connect` was used, because this provider makes if straightforward to create applications that interact with the chain using the Polkadot-JS API.
 For more advanced application development that doesn't depend on the Polkadot-JS API, you can install and use @substrate-connect.
 For example, if you are building your own application library or programming interfaces, you should install the Substrate Connect dependencies by running the following command:
+   For example, if you use yarn, run the following command:

 ```bash